 Prof. Dr. Dr. h.c.
 Hans Joachim Schellnhuber is one of the most renowned climate researchers in the world.
-He is committed to limiting global warming.
-The building and design sector would be of particular importance in this.
+He is an advocate of limiting global warming, and considers the building and design sector to be of particular importance in this regard.
 An interview about settlements made of wood, cyborganic construction and why “Wicked Problems” are not so complex.

 Interview: Martina Metzner.